hammingweight/synkctl/README.md

  * Call an `Authenticate` function which, if successful, returns a `SynkClient` object
  * Invoke `Read` or `Update` methods on the `SynkClient`

-The code below is illustrative of what's required (although you shouldn't discard returned `error`s)
+The Go code below is illustrative of what's required (although you shouldn't discard returned `error`s)

 ```
 package main